Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Geodesic compactification

 The ``vertical lines'' in $\brg\hhr$ connecting $p^+$ to $p^-$ going through $p\in\brg\HH$ are called Weyl Chambers and will be noted as $W(p)$, that is, given $p\in \brg\hh$,

 Weyl Chambers’s open and closed interval will be used more frequently throughout the text, in which case the notation is $W_{[m_1,m_2]}(p)$(open and closed depends on context) where $m_1$ e $m_2$ is the initial and final slope in the second factor of each geodesic ray (possibly being $\pm$ infinity).
-Weyl Chamber is a concept that comes from symmetric spaces and it is introduced in \cite{KL}.
+Weyl Chamber is a concept that comes from symmetric spaces and the notation used in this text was introduced in \cite{KL}.

 \begin{remark} The product $\overline{\HH}\times\overline{\rr}$ is compact with the product topology, in which case the boundary would be the set $\brg\HH\times\overline{\rr}$ thus getting another compactification for $\hhr$ called product compactification and the notation will be $\overline{\hhr}^{\times},\brx(\hhr)$.
 The product boundary on the geodesic boundary is reduced to the equator $\brg\HH$ and the two poles $\{p^+,p^-\}$, more details see \cite{KLM}. \end{remark}